Cloud-Schematics/fs2020/README.md

 6. After making all of the modifications to the appropriate files, you will now need to `commit` and `push` your changes back to your repository.
 Once you have completed this, and verified that the files have been pushed back into the repository, you will need to go back in to your Schematics Workspace, under Settings, and click "Pull Latest".

 ![Workspace Settings - Pull Latest](docs/workspace-settings-pull-latest.png)

+7. After you have pulled the latest changes into your Schematics Workspace, you should now see the new variables listed.
+Go ahead and provide values if you wish to modify them from the default values you may have specified.
+Also, make certain the CIDR block that you specify for zone 3, fits within the  VPC CIDR block that you previously configured.

+8. Now with the variables updated and all of the new resources defined in your template, it is time to apply these changes.
+We can do this by going back to the "Activity" screen in your Schematics Workspace.
+Click the "Generate Plan" so we can see the modifications that will be made to the infrastructre.